lsg-swe/xml2db_test_app/README.md

 Uses Spring Data JPA (database configuration _/resources/application.properties_).

 Single BankingTransaction object is processed as a single db transaction.
-If the CLient in the banking transaction is found in the DB (search by inn), its id (PK) is used.
+If the Client in the banking transaction is found in the DB (search by inn), its id (PK) is used.
 Otherwise new Client is added to the DB.
 If the Place in the banking transaction is found in the DB (search by place name), its id (PK) is used.
 Otherwise new Place is added to the DB.
 If one BankingTransaction entry processing fails, rollback is issued for this entry + related Client and Place updates.